| makeparma {perARMA} | R Documentation |

 Details

-A vector of independent
+A vector \xi(t) of independent N(0,1) variates is generated by

 the standard

-.
+random number generator rnorm.
 This vector series is filtered

-, which parameters are set by phi
+by parmafil, which parameters are set by phi, theta

-and del
+and del,

-to generate the filtered series (pre-iterates and the n
+to generate the filtered series (pre-iterates and the n desired data).

 Value

-PARMA or PAR sequence returned as y
+PARMA or PAR sequence returned as y.

 Author(s)